FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 applications might simply provide attribution for a large set of data, such as an entire data tree.
 GEDCOM X explicitly defines attribution for top-level entities such as persons, relationships, and documents, but also recognizes attribution as an extension property that can be applied at a finer level of granularity.
 (For more information about extension properties, see Section 6).
-For all data types where attribution explicitly recognized, it is an OPTIONAL property.
+For all data types where attribution is explicitly recognized, it is an OPTIONAL property.

 If data is not explicitly attributed, the attribution for the data is assumed to be the attribution for the containing data.
 For example, if no attribution is provided for the name of a person (as an extension property of the name), then the